- Color Treatments◄

 Cool fact: Dinosaur bones have never been discovered here.
 Rock on the canyon walls predates dinosaurs by hundreds of millions of years, but the canyon isn’t thought to have formed until long after their extinction.5

 THINGS GET WILD: As the world’s first national park, Yellowstone spans 2.2 million acres and crosses over three states: Wyoming, Montana and Idaho.
 In autumn, beautiful foliage also comes with a view of wildlife.
-Bears and elk take center stage, and you may even see pronghorn, bighorn sheep, deer, moose and eagles.
+Bears and elk take center stage, and you may even see pronghorn, bighorn sheep, deer, moose, and eagles.
 Why bears and elk?
 Bears are getting ready for winter hibernation, but before they hit the snooze button, they forage for food to keep in their dens.
 Elk enter both mating and migration season in autumn, so they’ll be moving and grooving around the park.
 Grab your binoculars!6

 Cool fact: The buffalo still roam in Yellowstone.
 The bison herd has rebounded from just 23 animals in the early 1900s to nearly 5,000 today.
-They claim the title for America’s largest and oldest free-range herd, having roamed continuously since the prehistoric era!7
+They claim the title of America’s largest and oldest free-range herd, having roamed continuously since the prehistoric era!7

 PUTS THE “AHH” IN AUTUMN: A well-traveled park in California, Yosemite feels like a breath of fresh air (literally!) compared to the glitz of Los Angeles or San Francisco’s eclectic vibes.
 Cooler temps, less traffic, fall foliage and … METEOR SHOWERS?!
 Yep, starting in mid-November, 10 to 20 meteors fall per hour during the Leonid Meteor Showers, which are enhanced by Yosemite’s clear skies.
 When booking your trip, you’ll want to plan to be there for this unforgettable light show!8

 Cool fact: The biggest “creatures” on earth live here.
 No, it’s not Bigfoot and his family!
 It’s the Giant Sequoias.
 These giant trees are extremely resilient and live 3,000 years.
-Truly awe-inspiring, they are 100 feet around, 30 feet wide and upwards of 300 feet tall.9
+Truly awe-inspiring, they are 100 feet around, 30 feet wide, and upwards of 300 feet tall.9

 AT ITS FINEST IN FALL: Autumn leaves, please!
 Fall colors start to show at the highest elevations early in the season, then slowly make their way down to Utah’s Zion Canyon in late October and early November.
 It’s such a perfect time to visit, fall is Zion’s peak visitor season.10